William Carver (burgess): Death and legacy

-Carver and three others were convicted of treason at a court martial and hanged, probably in early September 1676, and the location of their burials is not known.
+Carver and three others were convicted of treason at a court martial and hanged, likely in early September 1676, and the location of their burials is not known.
 In November, Carver's property was ordered confiscated and sold, and Carver was among those specifically exempted from the governor's pardon declaration issued that winter.
 However, Carver's son was later able to recover some of the lands that his father had patented, and in 1681 sold them.
 Decades later, William Craford founded a town on part of that land, which became Portsmouth, Virginia.